About me

 Teaching experience

-• Course Producer for CSCI 270: Introduction to Algorithms and the Theory of Computing (Fall 2022)
+• Course Producer for CSCI 270: Introduction to Algorithms and the Theory of Computing at USC (Fall 2022)

 Honors and Awards